Manufacturers :

 Copyrights And Trademarks etc.

 All textural material on this site is copyrighted and you may not distribute or reproduce it or parts thereof without a written consent of the owner (Contact Ólafur Gunnlaugsson if you need further info on that).
 Most pictures are also the property of Audiotools.com and the same principle applies there, some pictures are taken from publicity material made available to us (or the public at large) by the manufacturers themselves, in those cases the copyright is owned by the manufacturer of the device in question.
 Some visual material has been sent to us by various contributors and they are displayed here with their consent, the copyright of those objects is owned by the contributor (and their name is noted underneath each picture, if you need to contact the owners of those we can usually pass e-mail's to them via the address noted above).
-Finally were we have been unable to find any other sources of pictures we make use of pictures taken from a variety of auction sites such as Ebay, QXL or Ebid, in those instances the pictures were displayed there without a copyright clause and thus considered to be in the public domain, however if an owner of such a picture sees it used on this site and disapproves of it's use, we would be willing to remove them as a courtesy move
+Finally were we have been unable to find any other sources of pictures we make use of pictures taken from a variety of auction sites such as Ebay, QXL or Ebid, in those instances the pictures were displayed there without a copyright clause and thus considered to be in the public domain, however if an owner of such a picture sees it used on this site and disapproves of its use, we would be willing to remove them as a courtesy move

 All trademarks used here are the property of their respective owners and referred to as such, if you see a trademark used as a generic term here it will be down to ignorance on our part and will be rectified if you just drop us a line.